-You also dissolve the subjectively biased labels on yourself or others resulting from the rigidity of your misperceptions of yourself or others and allow you and them to be just human beings with your and their own unique set of values.
+You also dissolve the subjectively biased labels on your authentic self or others resulting from the rigidity of your misperceptions of your authentic self or others and allow you and them to be just human beings with your and their own unique set of values.
 You are then more likely to realize that there is no reason to judge them, and no reason to judge yourself in turn.

 You are not here to compare yourself to others – you are here to compare your daily actions to your own dreams, and to your own highest priority actions and values.

 That is why I want people to come to the Breakthrough Experience– so you can learn the Demartini Method which can help them balance out all of their perceptual equations and experience a more inspired and authentic life.